crusher-dev/documentation/docs/reference/sql/join.md

 name columns originating from different tables will be automatically aliased to create unique column namespace of the result set.

-Though it is a best practice to diligently specify join conditions, QuestDB will also analyse `WHERE` clause for implicit join condition and will derive transient join conditions where necessary.
+Though it is a best practice to diligently specify join conditions, Crusher will also analyse `WHERE` clause for implicit join condition and will derive transient join conditions where necessary.